parleycl/sails-hook-multitenant/README.md

 **Knownledge is power, share the Knownledge.**
 ## 8. License
-This project is develop by Rockstart for free use by the community, under MIT license.
+This project is develop by Parley for free use by the community, under MIT license.

 Made with ❤ in Chile